 Do you like it when others tell your boss, an HR representative, or a colleague something negative about your performance?

 Wouldn’t it be preferable for others to let you know how they feel directly?
-My guess is that most of us would appreciate the opportunity to present our point of view and/or work on improving our performance, instead of having others talking about what we did or didn’t do.
+My guess is that most of us would appreciate the opportunity to present our point of view and/or work on improving our performance instead of having others talk about what we did or didn’t do.